 - iv.
-DETERMINE THE EXTENT OF HISTORY OBTAINED: The levels of E/M services recognize four types of history that are defined as follows: - Problem Focused -- chief complaint; brief history of present illness or problem. - Expanded Problem Focused -- chief complaint; brief history of present illness; problem pertinent system review. - Detailed -- chief complaint; extended history of present illness; problem pertinent system review extended to include review of a limited number of additional systems; pertinent past, family and/or social history directly related to the patients problems. - Comprehensive -- chief complaint; extended history of present illness; review of systems which is directly related to the problem(s) indicated in the history of the present illness plus a review of all additional body systems; complete past, family and social history. - v.
-DETERMINE THE EXTENT OF EXAMINATION PERFORMED: The levels of E/M services recognize four types of examination that are defined as follows: - Problem Focused -- a limited examination of the affected body area or organ system. - Expanded Problem Focused -- a limited examination of the affected body area or organ system and other symptomatic or related organ system(s). - Detailed -- an extended examination of the affected body area(s) and other symptomatic or related organ system(s). - Comprehensive -- a general multi-system examination or a complete examination of a single organ system.
-Note: The comprehensive examination performed as part of the preventive medicine evaluation and management service is multi-system, but its extent is based on age and risk factors identified. - vi.
-DETERMINE THE COMPLEXITY OF MEDICAL DECISION MAKING: Medical decision making-refers to the complexity of establishing a diagnosis and/or selecting a management option as measured by: - the number of possible diagnoses and/or the number of management options that must be considered; - the amount and/or complexity of medical records, diagnostic tests, and/or other information that must be obtained, reviewed and analyzed; and - the risk of significant complications, morbidity and/or mortality, as well as co-morbidities, associated with the patient's presenting problem(s), the diagnostic procedure(s) and/or the possible management options.
+DETERMINE THE EXTENT OF HISTORY OBTAINED: The levels of E/M services recognize four types of history that are defined as follows: - Problem Focused chief complaint, brief history of present illness or problem. - Expanded Problem Focused chief complaint; brief history of present illness; problem pertinent system review. - Detailed chief complaint; extended history of present illness; problem pertinent system review extended to include review of a limited number of additional systems; pertinent past, family and/or social history directly related to the patient's problems. - Comprehensive chief complaint; extended history of present illness; review of systems which is directly related to the problem(s) identified in the history of the present illness plus a review of all additional body systems; complete past, family and social history.
+The comprehensive history obtained as part of the preventive medicine evaluation and management service is not problem-oriented and does not involve a chief complaint of present illness.
+It does, however, include a comprehensive system review and comprehensive or interval past, family and social history as well as a comprehensive assessment/history of pertinent risk factors.

+- v.
+DETERMINE THE EXTENT OF EXAMINATION PERFORMED: The levels of E/M services recognize four types of examination that are defined as follows: - Problem Focused a limited examination of the affected body area or organ system. - Expanded Problem Focused a limited examination of the affected body area or organ system and other symptomatic or related organ system(s). - Detailed an extended examination of the affected body area(s) and other symptomatic or related organ system(s). - Comprehensive a general multi-system examination or a complete examination of a single organ system.
+NOTE: The comprehensive examination performed as part of the preventive medicine evaluation and management service is multi-system, but its extent is based on age and risk factors identified.

+- vi.
+DETERMINE THE COMPLEXITY OF MEDICAL DECISION MAKING: Medical decisionmaking refers to the complexity of establishing a diagnosis and/or selecting a management option as measured by: - the number of possible diagnoses and/or the number of management options that must be considered; - the amount and/or complexity of medical records, diagnostic tests, and/or other information that must be obtained, reviewed and analyzed; and - the risk of significant complications, morbidity and/or mortality, as well as co-morbidities, associated with the patient's presenting problem(s), the diagnostic procedure(s) and/or the possible management options.

-Four types of medical decision making are recognized: straightforward; low complexity; moderate complexity; and, high complexity.
+Four types of medical decision making are recognized: straightforward; low complexity; moderate complexity, and, high complexity.
 To qualify for a given type of decision making, two of the three elements in the table following must be met or exceeded:

-Number of diagnoses or management options Amount and/or complexity of data to be reviewed Risk of complications and/or morbidity or mortality Type of decision making minimal minimal or none minimal straight-forward limited limited low low complexity multiple moderate moderate moderate complexity extensive extensive high high complexity vii.
+Number of diagnoses or Amount and/or Risk of complications Type of decision management options complexity of data to be reviewed and/or morbidity or mortality making minimal minimal or none minimal Straight-forward limited limited low low complexity multiple moderate moderate moderate complexity extensive extensive high high complexity vii.
 SELECT THE APPROPRIATE LEVEL OF E/M SERVICES BASED ON THE FOLLOWING:

-Comorbidities/underlying diseases, in and of themselves, are not considered in selecting a level of E/M services unless their presence significantly increases the complexity of the medical decision making.
+Co-morbidities/underlying disease, in and of themselves, are not considered in selecting a level of E/M services unless their presence significantly increases the complexity of the medical decision making.